 Gemini North and South are accepting proposals for the Fast Turnaround (FT) program.
 Here, we give information specific to this proposal cycle.
 Please see the other FT pages - particularly the rules - for general information about the program.
-FT-specific proposal templates must now be used for all FT proposals; see the "PIT information" section below.
-The revised 2021A PIT must be used (it was most recently updated January 19).
-We would also like to alert you to an upcoming change in the FT program - starting with the February CfP, we will be implementing a dual anonymous review process.
-New proposal templates will become available and will be required.
+FT (dual anonymous)-specific proposal templates must now be used for all FT proposals.
+See the "PIT information" section below.
+The 2022A PIT must be used.

 - Proposal deadline: 23:59, Hawaiian Standard Time (HST), January 31.

 - Please ensure the latest version of the PIT is used for submission (see the PIT information below).